 When all of these variables are combined, that is, when we breed these plants for size and appearance, effectively reducing all manner of likely useful genetic material, deplete the soil of nutrients, force these plants to withstand all sorts of toxins, and then expose them to ever-increasing CO2 levels, we get junk food.
 We get crops that look good but are little more than sugar bombs.

 The Nutrient Collapse Cycle

-It is feedforward loop; one that will be difficult to unwind.
-More sugar equals fewer nutrients, demands and produces more sugar and so on.
-From the environmental perspective, the continued use of these chemicals, will alter the plants in such a way as to demand the use of more chemicals, all the while fundamentally changing the environment in which these plants grow, which again changes the composition of the plants.
+It is a feedforward loop; one that will be difficult to unwind.
+More sugar equals fewer nutrients, demands and produces more sugar, and so on.
+From the environmental perspective, the continued use of these chemicals will alter the plants in such a way as to demand the use of more chemicals, all the while fundamentally changing the environment in which these plants grow, which again changes the composition of the plants.

 Just how bad is this?
 A study looking at the impact of rising CO2 on the nutritional decline of 18 varieties of rice, a staple food for much of the population, found significant

 “…declines in protein [10%], iron [8%], and zinc [5%] … also find consistent declines in vitamins B1 [17%], B2 [16%], B5 [12%], and B9 [30%] and, conversely, an increase in vitamin E…”